SAREC-Lab/sUAS-UseCases/usecases/main/AccidentSurveillance.md

    * 2.1 An alert is raised that the accident can't be located
    * 2.2 DroneResponse displays images from the camera of each drone
    * 2.3 The operator checks the images
-      * 2.4.1 If the operator identifies the accident they mark it manually on the map and the UAVs stream video for the marked region.
+      * 2.3.1 If the operator identifies the accident they mark it manually on the map and the UAVs stream video for the marked region.
 The use case continues with step 9.
-      * 2.4.2 If the operator cannot identify the accident, then the use case continues with step 14.
+      * 2.3.2 If the operator cannot identify the accident, then the use case continues with step 14.

-3. In step 8, the UAV detects a possible accident site at a confidence level below victim\_detected threshold but above the lowest ignore level.
+3. In step 8, the UAV detects a possible accident site at a confidence level below `victim\_detected` threshold but above the lowest ignore level.
    * 3.1 The UAV logs the alert including saved imagery
    * 3.2 DroneResponse saves the GPS coordinates of the sighting
    * 3.3 The UAV continues to scan the location of the accident.